 Past Perfect Tense in English Grammar

-The past perfect tense, also pluperfect tense, is used for actions that took place before a certain point in the past.
-It is often used together with the simple past tense.
-It is formed with the auxiliary verb had and the past participle of the main verb.
+The past perfect is formed with the auxiliary verb had + the past participle of the main verb.

-Learn how to conjugate the past perfect tense in English grammar and get tips on the correct usage.
-In the exercises, you can test your grammar skills.
+Learn how to conjugate the past perfect tense in English grammar with Lingolia, then test your knowledge in the interactive exercises.

 Example